Battle of Wismar (1711): Background

 After the Swedish defeat at the Battle of Poltava in 1709, Denmark-Norway again declared war on Sweden.
 The Danes now attempted an invasion of southern Sweden to reconquer Scania and Blekinge.
-However, the Danish invasion army was defeated by General Magnus Stenbock at the Battle of Helsingborg on 28 February 1710.
-The Danish king Fredrik IV now decided to move the war effort from Scania to the Swedish possessions in northern Germany.
-The nearest target for this purpose was Wismar and Swedish Pomerania.
+However, the Danish invasion army was defeated by General Magnus Stenbock at the Battle of Helsingborg on 10 March 1710.
+The Danish king Fredrik IV now decided to move the war effort from Scania to the Swedish possessions in northern Germany, consisting of Wismar, Swedish Pomerania and Bremen-Verden.

 A Danish army of 19,000 men gathered in Holstein.
-The Danes planned to conquer the Swedish fortress Wismar bay had already been surrounded by a smaller force under Lieutenant General Hans Christof von Schönfeld.
+The immediate goal was to conquer Wismar.
+The fortress had already been surrounded by a smaller force under Lieutenant General Hans Christof von Schönfeld.
 However, after pressure from the Saxons, Frederick IV decided to change the goal of the campaign from Wismar to Stralsund.
-The Danish army now resumed its march through Mecklenburg towards Swedish Pomerania.
+The main Danish army now resumed its march through Mecklenburg towards Swedish Pomerania.

-The Danish army consisted of 28 cavalry squadrons and 2 infantry battalions under the command of Lieutenant General Jørgen Rantzau.
+Lieutenant General Jørgen Rantzau was given command of the less important siege of Wismar.
+By December, the Danish force consisted of 28 cavalry squadrons and 2 infantry battalions.
 Rantzau, who had led the Danish army in the battle of Helsingborg, was eager to avenge the defeat.
-The Swedish garrison in Pomerania consisted of 5,000 men divided into a dragon regiment and 4 infantry regiments under the command of Martin Schoultz.
-After the march, the Danish army was in poor condition and had shrunk to 4,000 men, due to desertions and diseases.
-Rantzau also weakened its forces by sending a force of 1,000 men to Rostock and Lübeck for provisions.
-As soon as Schoultz was informed of the Danish threat against Swedish Pomerania, he decided on a nightly attack on the Danish camp at Lübow.
-Before the attack, Schoultz gathered a total of 2,500 men.
-Which consisted of six infantry battalions and six cavalry squads as well as 12 artillery pieces.
+The Swedish garrison in Wismar consisted of 5,000 men divided into a dragoon regiment and 4 infantry regiments under the command of Martin Schoultz.
+During the siege, the Danish force's conditions gradually worsened, and it shrank to 4,000 men due to desertions and disease.
+Rantzau further weakened its strength by sending 1,000 men to Rostock and Lübeck for provisions.
+As soon as Schoultz was informed of the weakened position of the besieging Danes, he decided to initiate a surprise attack on the Danish camp at Lübow early in the morning.
+Before the attack, Schoultz gathered a total of 2,500 men, which consisted of six infantry battalions and six cavalry squadrons as well as 12 artillery pieces.

 On the night of December 4, the Swedish troops approached the Danish camp in silence.
 However, Danish scouts managed to detect the Swedish troops.
 When Rantzau was informed of the coming Swedish attack, he lined up his army in battle order.